maxbarsukov/rbminivents/README.md

 # rbminivents
+This gem allows you to create and emit your events very easily and minimalistic.

 ## Description
 This gem was made under the influence of the tiny JS library [minivents](https://github.com/allouis/minivents) by [allouis](https://github.com/allouis) that I liked.
 It seemed to me that it would be nice to transfer this to Ruby.